AshleyPoole/poc-nginx-loadbalancing/chapters/loadbalancer.org/features.md

 # Current Features

-In this chapter, I will review the current features we have, what they are and why we use them.
+In this chapter, I'll review the current features we have, what they are, and why we use them.

 ##### SSL Offloading

 SSL Offloading is SSL/TLS (HTTPS traffic) termination before the traffic reaches its destination, this reduces the processing burden of encrypting and decrypting traffic on the application server.

 We currently use SSL offloading on our marketing websites, uploads portal and customer portal.
-The plan in the next year is to increase the number of services accepting HTTPS traffic, so we need to make sure our end solution can scale SSL offloading to meet our requirements in the future.
+The plan in the next year to have all services accepting HTTPS traffic.

 ##### Session Persistence

-Session Persistence is the term used to direct an end-user continuously to a particular node until the end of their session.
+Session Persistence is the term used to direct an end-user consistently to a particular node until the end of their session.
 This can be useful if the application uses sessions to save user data temporarily.

 Session Persistence is currently setup on two of our applications, we have projects to remove this requirement.
 However, this is a long term project.